AncientGuy/ancientguy.github.io/src/chapter_6.md

 - Ingest more hydrating foods (fruits, vegetables) from garden
 - Create morning hydration ritual to replace the coffee rituals

-### REMINDER: Use AI only to make some of the tasks less menial, but ONLY rely on AI to furnish a high-level cliche-rich overview of the conventional wisdom embedded in ALL large language models driving all AI ... but don't trust AI to think for you;  the roadmap that AI provides -- you have to [PAY CLOSE ATTENTION TO COGNITIVE OFFLOADING](https://www.youtube.com/watch?v=6sJ50Ybp44I&t=840s).

 ### [Day 5 - June 5, 2025](https://docs.google.com/document/d/1WHKR35GG-gRbNqXGTezkROADkTIJz8dD9zFSzoDGvmQ/edit?usp=sharing) | [Intellectual Wellbeing: Learning Goals](https://g.co/gemini/share/655338a3ec9b)
 - **THE HYPERLINKS FOR THE DAY AND TOPIC ARE PROVIDED TO ADD DETAIL** The links go active after lite review, but it's not possible to really correct all biases and subtle errors, generally hyperlinked materials will be mostly AI responses. *Anyone reading this could use this approach, possibly to inform their own approach to investigation and research...or even as the way NOT to do investigation and research.*  [**The important thing is to be very skeptical of popular media responses, which AI regurgitates, to think about what is missing or being ever so slightly misrepresented or which points are being exagerated or buried.**](nested/sub-chapter_6.0.md)
 - Identify three BIG learning objectives for the year ...
 [HROS.dev, swarm robotics dev and proving ground](https://github.com/HROSdev), [INTG.dev, intell gathering and knowledge engineering](https://github.com/INTGworld/gitbutler), [WutUp.dev, ancientguy fitness and RAG AI for personalized health AI](https://ancientguy.github.io/) ... other currently lower priority ventures-in-waiting include: 4) [lessgovt.dev](https://lessgovt.dev/), [lessgovt.us](https://lessgovt.us), [bruno.solutions](https://bruno.solutions) ...
 5) DRAIN.tips and TRIZ.tips, TRIZ or TIPS-driven theory of inventive problem-solving AI and development of of contradiction-tensor algorithm [similar to contradiction-matrix of TRIZ] ...
 6) AUCT.us, BIDM.at and SalebarnLLC accelerated negotiation ...
 7) MarkBruns.com, MelonCave.com, cognitive neuroscience comedy, brainbuilding is nothing too cerebral ...
 8) nanotoolworks, no job too small contract machine and prototyping *shop* ...
 9) RockRapids.INFO, *ART, *WORK, *FUN, *GUIDE 10) Annotify.org, data annotation and curated information apps for personal ML/AI ops engineering